 Key Stage 4

-GCSE (AQA) in French, Spanish and German is currently offered at Key Stage 4 and we use the following course books:
+GCSE (AQA) in French and Spanish is currently offered at Key Stage 4 and we use the following course books:

 French: AQA GCSE French